torvalds/linux/Documentation/networking/tls-offload.rst

 to the host's stack as it was on the wire (recovering original packet in the driver if device provides precise error is sufficient).

-The Linux networking stack does not provide a way of reporting per-packet decryption and authentication errors, packets with errors must simply not have the :c:member:`decrypted` mark set.
+The GNU/Linux networking stack does not provide a way of reporting per-packet decryption and authentication errors, packets with errors must simply not have the :c:member:`decrypted` mark set.